Child Protection Reform

 The Current Situation

 Currently, child protection reform is generally understood as a move from residential to family-based alternative care and a need to build strong gatekeeping mechanisms.
 Moreover, many see it as something that needs to happen ‘over there, in the global South.’
 Because ‘over here’ the system works – if you overlook the fact that very high percentages of those in prisons, in addiction clinics or living on the street grew up in the alternative care system -, it just needs some fine-tuning and minor improvements.
-In this fine-tuning, the increasing trend of adding on trauma-informed practices is seen as a breakthrough and major improvement (don’t get me wrong, I’m not disputing that this is certainly a lot better than not having them).
+In this fine-tuning, the increasing trend of adding trauma-informed practices is seen as a breakthrough and major improvement (don’t get me wrong, I’m not disputing that this is certainly a lot better than not having them).

 The Way Forward

 In the blogs, you can find more detailed information about my thoughts and plans.
 Particularly HERE.
+In the Web Shop, you can find the book that was the starting point of this initiative: Understanding the Trauma of Children from Institutions: A training manual for caseworkers.